 Use gravel or mulch around the perimeter of your property.
 Gophers have an aversion to it and can’t plow through it as easily.

 Use raised planter beds for greenery and gardens, and trim matter regularly.

 Pack down the soil to make it too thick to navigate.

 What Can Smith's Pest Management Do About Gophers?

 With Smith's Pest Management, it’s all in the name.
 We provide an array of solutions for various pests, but gophers top our priorities.
-Our licensed technicians utilize specially designed baits, traps, carbon monoxide treatments, and humane removal approaches.
+Our licensed technicians utilize specially designed baits, traps, carbon monoxide treatments, and humane approaches to get rid of gophers.
 We have cost-efficient plans that come with recurring visits and guarantees.
 Our products are environmentally-friendly and safe for humans and pets.
 Gophers are difficult to combat independently because of their undercover nature, but they aren’t hard for us.
 Call for a free quote!

 Author Bio: Zach Smith

 Landscape Pro Turned Gopher Pro: Owner, Zach Smith, graduate of Cal Poly’s Horticulture program worked nine years as a landscape professional- dealing with gophers, moles, and ground squirrels and was quickly recruited by other local gardeners.
 Fast forward to the past 10+ years, where Zach and his team trap and remove burrowing pests from residential, municipal and commercial properties throughout the San Francisco Bay area, from Marin to Monterey.